pylint-dev/pylint/doc/development_guide/contributor_guide/tests/install.rst

 pre-commit hooks which should take care of the autoformatting for you before each commit.
 To enable it, run ``pre-commit install`` in the ``pylint`` root directory.

+**Even more optionally**: You can enable slow on push hooks with ``pre-commit install --install-hooks -t pre-push``.
+It will do slow checks like checking that the generated documentation is up to date before each push.

 Astroid installation
 --------------------